 Journalists at these five news organizations in one of the world’s most populous Muslim regions draw upon what are arguably universal principles of journalism, but understand and explain them through the lens of what I call an Islamic idiom.
 What they say about the meaning of their work suggests a richness of experience that has been overlooked by both scholars and those engaged in international affairs.

 Janet Steele is an Associate Professor in the School of Media and Public Affairs at the George Washington University, and the director of the Institute for Public Diplomacy and Global Communication.
 She received her Ph.D. in history from the Johns Hopkins University, and focuses on how culture is communicated through the mass media.
 Her 2005 book, Wars Within: The Story of Tempo, an Independent Magazine in Soeharto’s Indonesia, focused on Tempo magazine and its relationship to the politics and culture of New Order Indonesia.
 A frequent visitor to Southeast Asia, she lectures on topics ranging from the role of the press in a democratic society to specialized courses on narrative journalism.
 Awarded two Fulbright teaching and research grants, she has served as a State Department speaker-specialist in Indonesia, Malaysia, Vietnam, Cambodia, Brunei, the Philippines, East Timor, Taiwan, Burma, Jamaica, Sudan, Egypt, India and Bangladesh.
 Her most recent book, Mediating Islam, Cosmopolitan Journalisms in Muslim Southeast Asia, focuses on what she refers to as an “Islamic idiom” in journalism.

-This seminar is co-hosted by SSEAC and Media@Sydney, Department of Media and Communications.
+This seminar was co-hosted by SSEAC and Media@Sydney, Department of Media and Communications.